zcash/zcash/doc/zmq.md

 In order to run the example Python client scripts in contrib/ one must also install *python-zmq*, though this is not necessary for daemon operation.

+## Security WARNING

+Enabling this feature even on the loopback interface only (e.g. binding it to localhost or 127.0.0.1) will still expose it to the wilds of the Internet, because of an attack vector called DNS rebinding.
+DNS rebinding allows an attacker located remotely on the Internet to trick applications that you're running on the same computer as Zcashd to contact your supposedly localhost-only ZMQ port, then, depending on the program they may be able to attempt to attack it.

+Do not enable this feature unless you are sure that you know what you are doing, and that you have a strong reason for thinking that you are not vulnerable to this type of attack.

 ## Enabling